harshj/MULYANKAN/README.md

 # Deployment
 To deploy this system , the following modules are needed:
 1. Python v2.7
+        sudo apt-get install python 2.7
 2. Django v1.6
+        sudo apt-get install python-pip
+        sudo pip install Django==1.6
 3. xlrd
 4. xlwt
 5. xlutils
+        sudo pip install xlrd xlwt xlutils

-After setting up the system, cd into the root directory of the system(which contains manage.py and readme file) and execute "python manage.py runserver" to deploy the system.
+After setting up the system, cd into the root directory of the system(which contains manage.py and this readme file) and execute "python manage.py runserver" to deploy the system.